vipulnaik/working-drafts/the-why-and-how-of-daily-updates.md

 ## Some protocol questions I don't have clear answers to

-Some of the questions I've wondered about, but don't have clear answers to.
+Some of the questions I've wondered about, but don't have clear answers to, are below.
+There are pros and cons of various approaches and I'm guessing the optimal answer varies by context.

 ### How should we handle stuff that came in after the original checklist was made?